bretsw/bretsw-website-build/content/cv.md

 Michigan State University, College of Education - East Lansing MI
 Department of Counseling, Educational Psychology, & Special Education

-* Taught courses at the Master's and undergraduate levels
+* Taught courses at the Master's and Undergraduate levels

 **Course Writer** (2019)
 Concordia University, College of Education - Portland OR